The Three Guineas Trust

 Access to Justice Programme:

-1. Express interest by emailing the Trust with: name, organization name, role, email address, and phone number
+1. Express interest by emailing the Trust with: name, organisation name, role, email address, and phone number

-2. Eligible organizations receive an application form, guidance notes, and budget worksheet
+2. Eligible organisations receive an application form, guidance notes, and budget worksheet

 3. Submit required documents: safeguarding policy, latest financial statements, and detailed budget